Recover lost sales and enhance conversions with our 6 proven tips for an effective cart abandonment recovery strategy. Perfect for Shopify stores.

 1. Let Your Customers "Shop 'til They Drop" (And Improve UX) With a Cart Flyout

 Shoppers typically want to browse products quickly and efficiently and without interruptions.
 A cart flyout helps facilitate this process by providing a quick and easy way for users to view the contents of their shopping cart without having to navigate to a new page.
+The goal is to enable your customers to continue shopping right where they left off so they don’t get distracted or discouraged.

-Unlike a traditional cart page, the cart flyout lets shoppers easily view, add, and remove items from their cart in a pop-up window without navigating to a new page.
+Unlike a traditional cart page, the cart flyout lets shoppers easily view, add, and remove items from their cart in a pop-up window without navigating to a new product page.
 It shows up precisely when you need it, and automatically stows away with a click.
 This makes the shopping process way more seamless and convenient.
 (And allows for uninterrupted shopping!)

 &Collar offers an easily accessible cart flyout that your customers can view and hide with a click and doesn't interrupt the shopping experience.